 - Increasing your applications.
 Mobile-friendly apply processes enable job seekers to apply in just a few clicks, so candidates are less likely to prolong - or altogether abandon - the apply process.
 Considering that 45 percent of applications on career sites now come from mobile devices (and this number is only growing), it’s hard to justify not having a mobile-apply process.

 So where to begin?

-Start with your careers site.
-Here’s the thing.
-If your website and career pages aren’t built for mobile viewing, you might as well still have an AOL email address and a MySpace page.
+Start with your career site.
+Here’s the thing: if your website and career pages aren’t built for mobile viewing, you might as well still have an AOL email address and a MySpace page.
 Forget, for a moment, how frustrating it is to navigate a website that isn’t mobile-friendly.
 It also makes the company look extremely out of touch.
 Today, 60 percent of traffic on career sites comes from mobile devices.
 Yet, more than half of companies do not have websites that are optimized for mobile devices, putting them at a distinct disadvantage.

 Not only does having a mobile-optimized careers page show that you know what’s up, it also shows that you have put thought into the candidate experience.
 It tells job seekers, “We know that searching for jobs can be rough.
 We want to make it as pain-free as possible for you.”
 (Now doesn’t that just tug at the heartstrings?
 Who WOULDN’T want to work for a company like that?)

 At the very least, your website should be mobile-friendly.
 A better option is a mobile-optimized site, but the ideal is one with responsive design.
 A website with responsive design automatically adjusts to the user’s browser size, creating the best possible user experience.